-BuckleySandler’s troubled bank practice advises clients on the myriad issues that banks as well as their holding companies, directors, and officers face when a bank experiences threats to its continued operation.
-This includes banks that have received a composite CAMELS rating of 3 or worse.
+BuckleySandler’s Troubled Bank practice advises clients on the myriad issues that banks as well as their holding companies, directors, and officers face when a bank experiences threats to its continued operation.
 We have extensive experience counseling such clients on the full range of complex regulatory, transactional, litigation, and personal liability issues that they may confront.
 BuckleySandler also works closely with investor clients to identify, negotiate, and close on investment opportunities with troubled financial institutions and their regulators.

 Litigation, Enforcement, and Compliance with Administrative Actions